ltw-webdev-1/hide-show-responsively/README.md

+---
+summary: 'Use media queries and responsive design techniques to hide and show content on different screen sizes.'
+time: '1 hour'
+deliverables: '1 HTML file, 1 CSS file, images'
+---

 # Hide & show responsively

-- Approx. completion time: **1 hour**
-- Deliverables: **1 HTML file, 1 CSS file, images**

----

-**Use media queries and responsive design techniques to hide and show content on different screen sizes.**
+## Overview

 - *Fork this repository.*
 - Make the correct dinosaur images hide and show on each screen size.